unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Surprise

-A band of adventurers Stealths up on a bandit camp, springing from the trees to attack them.
+A band of adventurers Stealths up on a Space Pirate camp, springing from the trees to attack them.
 A gelatinous cube glides down a dungeon passage, unnoticed by the adventurers until the cube engulfs one of them.
 In these situations, one side of the battle gains surprise over the other.

 The GM determines who might be surprised.
 If neither side tries to be stealthy, they automatically notice each other.
 Otherwise, the GM compares the Dexterity (Stealth) checks of anyone hiding with the passive Wisdom (Perception) score of each creature on the opposing side.
 Any character or monster that doesn’t notice a threat is surprised at the start of the encounter.